wasnalex/SI206-Final-Project/README.md

-"How do email usage patterns correlate with music listening behaviors throughout the day?"
+"How do email usage patterns correlate with the users (me) music listening behaviors throughout the day?"